Light0913/Datapack-1.16-1.18-Parkour-maze-generation-engine-v0.6.5/README.md

 ## Resource Statement

-This resource is collected and collated for me [Light0913](https://github.com/Light0913).
+I collected this resource myself([Light0913](https://github.com/Light0913)).
 If you have any modification suggestions, please send me a private letter

 ### Contact information